kjendrzyca/best-practices/README.md

 - Clean code principles also apply to tests
 - Frameworks can be wrapped to make them testable
 - Fake it till you make it
+- Use business vocabulary everywhere, even in the unit tests

 ##QA
 - **QA is should prevent bugs not find them**